What Makes a Good Photograph?

 This process doesn't happen within some isolated black box that simply spits out a number upon completion: 42!
 Our visual systems provide feedback at each stage of the process in the form of subconscious emotions or nagging demands for our attention.
 Ever wonder why you like some abstract artworks and not others?
 In part, its that your brain's sending you subliminal messages even about things as simple as `I like that arrangement of lines', `those colors make me a little nauseous when they're next to one another', etc. A big part of becoming a better photographer, a more holistic visual image maker, is learning to consciously pay attention to your brain's own subconscious responses to an image at the different stages of perception.

-The Aspects of an Image
+The Different Aspects of an Image

 IV) Story: How these subjects and perspectives come together to provide context, tell a story, pose a question, or spark the imagination; and